Substance use - LSD

 LSD users call their hallucinogenic experiences "trips."
 Depending on how much you take and how your brain responds, a trip may be "good" or "bad."

-- As if you are floating and disconnected from reality.
+- You may feel as if you are floating and disconnected from reality.

-- Joy (euphoria, or "rush") and less inhibition, similar to being drunk from alcohol use.
+- You may feel joy (euphoria, or "rush") and less inhibition, similar to being drunk from alcohol use.

-- As if your thinking is extremely clear and that you have superhuman strength and are not afraid of anything.
+- You may feel as if your thinking is extremely clear and that you have superhuman strength and are not afraid of anything.

 - You may have terrifying thoughts.

-- Fears that you normally can control are out of control.
+- Fears that you normally can control may become out of control.
 For example, you may have doom and gloom thoughts, such as thoughts that you will soon die, or that you want to harm yourself or others.